Risk management

 • Options: position size*multiplier*underlying price*delta

-In a nutshell, we are dealing with three relevant types of risk:
+There are three relevant types of risk:

 • Credit risk is defined as the potential loss one party may suffer if the counterparty fails to fulfil the contractual obligations arising from its transactions.